abeckett86/fca-mcp/README.md

 **Data Loading Failures**
 - Check Azure OpenAI credentials in `.env` file
 - Ensure Elasticsearch is running and accessible
-- Verify network connectivity to Parliamentary APIs
+- Verify network connectivity to FCA APIs and websites
 - Use `--ll DEBUG` flag for detailed logging

 **Elasticsearch issues**
-- Verify inference endpoints are created: `parliament-mcp init-elasticsearch`
+- Verify inference endpoints are created: `fca-mcp init-elasticsearch`
 - Use https://elasticvue.com/ to inspect the Elasticsearch instance

 ## Contributing